 - Prepare for an icy, slippery trail in Winter

-- Check conditions are safe for hiking that the DOC Visitor Centre
+- Check conditions are safe for hiking at the DOC Visitor Centre

 - Bring enough food and water with you